Information Set Decoding in the Lee Metric with Applications to Cryptography: Information set decoding over

 Hence the overall cost of this algorithm is given as in the claim by

 \end{enumerate}

 \end{proof}

-\section{Information Set Decoding over $\mathbb{Z}_4$}
+\section{Information set decoding over $\mathbb{Z}_4$}

-In this section we adapt our previous formulation of Stern's algorithm for $\mathbb Z_4$-linear codes.
-We first formulate the algorithm and illustrate how and why it works.
-Thereafter we determine its complexity.
+In this section we adapt our previous formulation of Lee-Brickell's and Stern's algorithm (in the collision formulation) for $\mathbb Z_4$-linear codes.
+For both algorithms, we first formulate the algorithm and illustrate how and why they work, before we determine their complexities.

+Before explaining the algorithms, we determine the complexity of computing $Ax^{\top}$, for $x \in \mathbb{Z}_4^n$ having Lee weight $w$ and a given matrix $A \in \mathbb{Z}_4^{k \times n}$, since this will be used in both algorithms. \begin{lemma} Let $A \in \mathbb{Z}_4^{k \times n}$ and $x \in \mathbb{Z}_4^n$ with $wt_L(x)=w$.
+Then computing $Ax^{\top}$ needs at most $2(w-1)k$ bit operations. \end{lemma} \begin{proof} Whenever an entry of $x$ is a $1$, we need to add a column, and whenever it is a $3$ we need to subtract a column.
+Both, a column addition or subtraction, cost at most $2k$ bit operations.
+If the entry of $x$ is $2$, we have to add a column twice; but the entry also has Lee weight $2$, i.e., per Lee weight one we still get $2k$ operations.
+Thus, the overall complexity is $2(w-1)k$. \end{proof}